Red Velvet (wrestler)

 Stephanie M. Cardona (born June 3, 1992), better known by the ring name Red Velvet, is a Colombian-American professional wrestler and dancer.
-She is signed to All Elite Wrestling (AEW) and sister promotion Ring of Honor (ROH), where she is a former ROH Women's World Television Champion.
+She is signed to All Elite Wrestling (AEW) and sister promotion Ring of Honor (ROH), where she is the current ROH Women's World Television Champion in her record-breaking second reign.
+She also has the longest reign in her first reign, at 481 days.

 Professional wrestling career

 Independent circuit (2016–2021)

-Velvet began training at Fighting Evolution Wrestling (FEW) under JB Cool, based in Miami, Fl, in 2015.
+Velvet began training at Fighting Evolution Wrestling (FEW) under JB Cool, based in Miami, Florida, in 2015.
 She made her in-ring debut, under the ring name Red Velvett, on March 24, 2016, in a singles match against Rebel, in a losing effort.
 On August 19, 2016, Velvet won the FEW Women's Championship in a triple threat match against Jade and Rebel.
 On January 21, 2017, Velvet lost the title to Lea Nox.
 On November 2, 2018, she made her SHINE debut against Avery Taylor, which she was pinned.